reem-shaikh/70DaysOfCode/main/18-12/notes.md

             return a+b;
         }

-        ✅this is not function invokation/ execution
+        ✅this is not function invokation
         let a = sum;
         console.log(a);
         ✅returns reference of the function,
-        ✅this is pointer to the function, its not executing it
+        ✅this is pointer to the function, its not executing the code ✅execution means when code is parsed line by line

         //let a = sum()
-        ✅this is function execution
+        ✅this is function invokation

 //function invokation, needs a round bracket
+//round brackets important for execution

+✅function invokation
-//round brackets important for execution let b = sum(10, 20);
+let b = sum(10, 20);
 console.log(b);